Joel69-Chan/Tarea1/README.md

 ### How ETL Works:
 #### Data from one or more sources is extracted and then copied to the data warehouse.
 When dealing with large volumes of data and multiple source systems, the data is consolidated.
 ETL is used to migrate data from one database to another, and is often the specific process required to load data to and from data marts and data warehouses, but is a process that is also used to to large convert (transform) databases from one format or type to another.

+## Data flow diagram
+#### A data flow diagram (DFD) illustrates the flow and transformation of data for a particular business process.
+It is a visual representation of how data flows through a system, so you can clearly see where the data comes from, where it goes and how it is stored.

+### Elements of a data flow diagram:
+#### The processes are a circle or a square with a horizontal line along the top.
+A process is a business activity in which data manipulation and transformation occurs.
+Something happens to the data during a process.

+#### The arrows represent the way data flows.
+Use the type of data that moves through the system as the name for the arrow.

+#### An external entity is shown as a square.
+An external entity can be a person, a system or an application.
+It is where the data starts or ends.

+#### The data stores are rectangles (sometimes with a vertical line in the symbol) and show where the required or produced data is stored in relation to the process.

+_END_